Venezuela Los Freilas

 Venezuela Salto Angel

-Here three Kids tried to rob me.
+Here three Kids tried to rob my camera which I showed to openly as a dumb tourist.
+I think it is even more dangerous today.
 I did not take Sheila to town that day because I heard of robberies before.

 Venezuela Los Nevados